 uplink.session()

-Creates an Uplink session using your organization credentials.
+Creates an Uplink session using your project credentials.

 uplink.client.fromSession()